 Jereme Stauss has been with the Sisseton Police Department since May 2007.
 Jereme is a Patrol Officer with the department.
 Officer Stauss grew up in Sioux Falls, and that is where he joined the Police Explorers and held ranks from Sergeant to Captain.
 Jereme's 8 years in the Police Explorers peeked his interest in Law Enforcement leading him to attend and graduate from Southeast Technical Institute with an Associates Degree in Law Enforcement Science.
 Jereme is proud to be part of the Sisseton community.

-Officer Trevor Mishler
+Corporal Trevor Mishler

 Trevor grew up in Montrose, MN.
 He graduated from Alexandria Technical College with an Associate's Degree in Law Enforcement.
 In his spare time Trevor is an avid bass fisherman.